-Expanding access to digital devices at all households and schools; increasing connectivity and improving access to digital content are some of the solutions to the digital divide.40 When measured against the Declaration on the Principles of Freedom of Expression and Access to Information in Africa, concerns rise.
+Expanding access to digital devices at all households and schools; increasing connectivity and improving access to digital content are some of the solutions to the digital divide.
+40 When measured against the Declaration on the Principles of Freedom of Expression and Access to Information in Africa, concerns rise.
 Especially in respect to freedom of expression.
-This is evidenced mainly by strict media regulation such as the process for authorization to set up media organizations and accreditation.41 In respect of the right to information, Rwanda enacted law N° 04/2013 of 08/02/2013 relating to access to information remains a challenge.43
+This is evidenced mainly by strict media regulation such as the process for authorization to set up media organizations and accreditation.
+41 In respect of the right to information, Rwanda enacted law N° 04/2013 of 08/02/2013 relating to access to information, 42 which despite being a progressive law, access to information remains a challenge.
+43